minio/docs/source/reference/minio-mc/mc-policy-set-json.rst

 Remove Anonymous Policy for Bucket
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd:`mc policy set` to clear the anonymous policy for a
+Use :mc:`mc policy set` to clear the anonymous policy for a
 bucket:

 .. code-block:: shell